sasha-laurent/amb-project/README2018.md

 #### 4.2.1 Description

-This core bundle manages matrixes, presentations, annotations, topics, ontologies,... everything central in the application.
+This bundle manages resources: their creation, modification, deletion,...

 ### 4.3 QuizBundle